timdiels/chicken_turtle_project/docs/user_documentation.rst

 To release your project to a Python index (e.g. PyPI, devpi), use `ct-release`.
 This ensures releases are made correctly.
 Simply call ``ct-release VERSION`` with the version you want to release.
-`ct-release` will first validate the project before trying to release it.
+`ct-release` will first validate the project and build the documentation before trying to release it.
 Then it sets the version in the relevant files, adds a commit, tags it with the version, releases the project to a test index and finally it releases to the production index and pushes all commits in the working directory.

 Versions should adhere to `PEP-0440 <https://www.python.org/dev/peps/pep-0440/>`_
 and use `semantic versioning <https://python-packaging-user-guide.readthedocs.org/en/latest/distributing/#semantic-versioning-preferred>`_.
 Versions are only set on release commits made by `ct-release`.
-At any other time, setup.py's version is 0.0.0.
+At any other time, `setup.py`\ 's version is ``0.0.0``.
 If you need to refer to a specific unreleased commit, use the commit's id instead.